8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 Some conditions & signs that you need to call your doctor about colon prep. & vomiting:

-• Any complications related to vomiting such as aspiration into airways or v vomiting of blood.
+• Any vomiting-related complications, such as aspiration into the airways or vomiting blood.

-• you think vomiting will prevent adequate colonoscopy preparation. (this is necessary to avoid failure of colonoscopy and re-colonoscopy).
+• Do you think vomiting will prevent adequate colonoscopy preparation?
+(This is necessary to avoid failure at colonoscopy and re-colonoscopy.)

 MORE: